mcggEz/mcggez/README.md

 I code better with **NCS tracks** blasting and a cold **Coke 🥤** by my side.
 Let’s build cool things together! 🙌

-> “First, solve the problem.
-Then, write the code.” – John Johnson